-Cauayan is a 3rd class component city of Isabela Province in northern Philippines.
+Cauayan is a 3rd class component city of Isabela Province in northeastern Philippines.

 Profile of Cauayan City (Geography)

-Location –> Within Isabela Province in northern Luzon (See map below)
+Location –> Central part of Isabela Province in northern Luzon (See map below)

 *Distance from Manila –> 401 Kilometers